inkedqt/ctf-writeups/README.md

 # 👋 Hey, I'm InkedQT

-🎯 I'm a cybersecurity student documenting my journey through **CTF challenges**, primarily on [Hack The Box](https://www.hackthebox.com/) and other platforms.
+🎯 I'm a cybersecurity student at Victoria University documenting my journey through **CTF challenges**, primarily on [Hack The Box](https://www.hackthebox.com/) and other platforms.

 ---